-If you hold a provisional licence in categories P, A1, or A then you must not drive or ride your motorcycle or scooter on a public highway unless you have successfully completed a training course for motorcyclists (CBT) and have been issued with a certificate of completion.
+If you hold a provisional licence in categories P, A1, or A, then you must not ride your motorcycle or scooter on a public highway unless you have successfully completed a training course for motorcyclists (CBT) and have been issued a certificate of completion, the CBT4 pink slip.

 If you are moving from an automatic (e.g. a scooter) to a geared bike, then you will have to take the full CBT course.

 Where is the CBT course held?
-The CBT course will be held every Saturday at St Peter Port School with the second part of the course being held on the Sunday.
+The CBT course will be held every Saturday at Raymond Falla House, St Martins, with the second part of the course being held on Sunday.

 What does the CBT course involve?

 The course is designed for novice riders or those who have never ridden a motorcycle before and is done over two sessions.

 The first session is divided into three elements:

 |Element A||First, the eyesight test, then a safety talk||20+ mins|